PichardRarker/guitar-tuition/README.md

 >   - **A**fter
 >   - **E**ight

+<br/><br/>

 > 📌 **Note:** perhaps counter-intuitively, the first string (a.k.a the high `E` string) is the one at the bottom of the guitar.
 In guitar tablature (see later on in this doc), the first string is depicted as being at the top of the diagram.
 Think of it as being first because it has the highest pitch.
+<br/><br/>

 Many non-standard tunings exist.
-These can be ignored when you’re starting out (unless you’re massively into metal and want to ignore every other genre)
+These can be ignored when you’re starting out (unless you’re massively into metal and want to ignore every other genre).
 <br/><br/>

 ## 🎸: Frets